Pop That Thang

 "Pop That Thang" is a 1972 funk song released by The Isley Brothers on their T-Neck imprint.
 Co-written by the three Isley brothers: O'Kelly, Rudolph and Ronald, Howard Kelly and Clive Otis, the song is an uptempo dance number that was featured on the group's 1972 album, Brother, Brother, Brother.
-A successful record, it reached #3 on the national R&B charts and #24 on the pop singles chart.
+A successful record, it reached No.3 on the national R&B charts and No.24 on the pop singles chart.
 Billboard ranked it as the No. 100 song for 1972.